ttwd80/wabs/README.md

 ### well-known-url

-The well known URL to use to get authentication information from.
+The well known URL to use to get authorization information from.

 * **alias:** k
 * **name:** wellKnownUrl